Taisen Deshimaru: Europe

 In 1967, Deshimaru went to Europe and settled in Paris in order to fulfill his master's wish and spread the teachings of Zen.
 In an interview Deshimaru affirmed he chose France to teach because of its philosophical tradition; he cited Michel de Montaigne, René Descartes, Henri Bergson and Nicolas Malebranche as philosophers who understood Zen without even knowing it.
 In the 1970s, his mission grew.
 In 1970 Deshimaru received dharma transmission from Master Yamada Reirin.
 He became Kaikyosokan (head of Japanese Soto Zen for a particular country or continent) in Europe.

 He died in 1982, after he had solidly established Zen practice in the West.
 After Master Deshimaru's death, three of his closest disciples, Etienne Zeisler, Roland Rech, and Kosen Thibaut, traveled to Japan to receive the shiho from the highest Soto authority, Master Rempo Niwa Zenji.

 In 1977 Master Deshimaru ordained Olivier Wang-Genh into his Soto-lineage.
 In 2016 Olivier Wang-Genh was re-appointed President of the Buddhist Union of France.

 Influence

 Deshimaru founded the Association Zen Internationale in 1970, and La Gendronnière in 1979.
 Deshimaru trained many disciples, and was the catalyst for the creation of a multitude of practice centers.
 His teachings and multitude of books helped spread the influence of Zen in Europe and America, particularly of the Sōtō sect.
+In his later years he stimulated the thoughts of Zhong Fushi who wrote several letters to him discussing Zen as part of the flux.